-A common question we get is about the tools we use to grow our veggies.
+A common question we get is about the methods and tools we use to grow our veggies.
 I thought you might be interested to hear the answers:

 Breaking new ground